zannatus-saba/Financial-calculator-using-python/README.md

 # Financial-calculator-using-python

-I buil a financial calculator to:
+I built a financial calculator to:

 the NPV of the following cashflows with a discount rate of 10%